Get

 Final Thoughts

 To recap, abdominal X-rays include screening the stomach and surrounding organs.
 The procedure is used as a diagnostic tool for abdominal injuries and health conditions.
-If you have any concerns about your dog getting an X-ray, please share your concerns with your vet who can best prepare you for what to expect.
+If you have any concerns about your dog getting an X-ray, please share your concerns with the vet who can best prepare you for what to expect.

 See Also: